Skip to content

 62. Evidence of monitoring deforestation and/or ecosystem conversion in supplier operations?

 [Externally verified] The company reports that it proactively monitors its supply chains to detect and confirm deforestation, development on peat, and fires.
 The company's geographic Information System (GIS) team uses a combination of internal and external methods and platforms to monitor landscapes across Indonesia and Malaysia.
-In 2022, the company monitored 9.8 million ha of suppliers concessions carried out by Earthqualizer.
-The information is externally verified by EY.
+In 2023, the company monitored 10.36 million ha of suppliers concessions carried out by Earthqualizer.
+The information reported is externally verified by EY.

 • Y